 In 1959, Topps refused to offer Maury Wills a $5 contract to appear on baseball cards.
 The Topps representative, Turk Karam, didn’t think Wills would hit the majors, so he didn’t want to risk wasting five bucks.

 Reportedly Wills didn’t appreciate the opinion of the employee of a bubble gum company and held a bit of a grudge.
 That might be understandable.
 This is a company that spent $5 to have Red Sox general manager Bucky Harris under contract, after all.

 Later that season he finally cracked the majors at the age of 26.
 Not only did he sign with Fleer instead of Topps, he even lobbied other players to sign with Fleer.
-It’s rare for 26-year-old rookies to go on to greatness (see Pedrique, Al), but Wills was the rare exception, becoming the 1962 MVP.
+It’s rare for 26-year-old rookies to go on to greatness (see Pedrique, Al), but Wills proved a notable exception, becoming the 1962 MVP.
 He played 14 seasons in the majors, which typically isn’t long enough for a speed guy like Wills to rack up Hall of Fame numbers.
 But he came surprisingly close.
 He led the league in stolen bases six times, and made seven All-Star teams.
 He had an incredible career for someone Topps wasn’t willing to offer five bucks.